Design Principles

 When an agent calls a memory tool, MemexAI validates the virtual path and injects the userId before touching the database. user/profile.md physically becomes users/{userId}/profile.md.
 Agents cannot construct a path that reaches another user's data, regardless of what the model generates.

-Shared memory is read-only for agents by the same mechanism.
-A write to shared/anything.md is rejected at the path validation layer.
-No prompt instruction changes this.
+Shared memory is read-only for agents by default through the same mechanism.
+A write to shared/anything.md is rejected at the path validation layer unless the deployment explicitly enables MEMEX_SHARED_WRITE_MODE=rw.

 Deterministic retrieval

-memory_smart_read returns the same files for the same query on the same data, every time.
+memory_find returns the same files for the same query on the same data and search mode, every time.

 This makes retrieval testable.
 You can write an eval that seeds a known memory state and asserts exactly which files are returned and why.